sdziallas/comp55/docs/labs/10-A-Mult-Timers.md

 ```

 In this situation,
-both classes can will receive the ```actionPerformed``` method that corresponds to their own timer.
+both classes will receive the ```actionPerformed``` method that corresponds to their own timer.
 This would be the preferred way of implementing this.
 However,
 for many of you,
 you may want to have the same object listen to both timers.
 In that situation,
-you would setup the timers like this:
+you would set up the timers like this:

 ```java
 Timer myFirstTimer = new Timer(1000, objectToUseTimer);